UltimaPHP/UltimaPHP/readme.md

 After install PHP and MySQL on the machine (mysql will ask to create the password or a new user on the instalation), edit the file ```ultimaphp.ini``` as you wish, import the file ```database.sql``` to your database (with some query program, like [MySQL Workbench](https://dev.mysql.com/downloads/workbench/)) and follow the next steps to start the server:

+Note 1: The default owner account/password in the database is: test/test Note 2: Passwords is allways stored in MD5 encryption

 ### Linux

  * Open the terminal and navigate to the root folder of UltimaPHP